Karndean Flooring Cost

 karndeanflooring5

-The main benefit of laminate flooring is that it is usually cheap and costs around 50% less than real wood flooring, so if you have a low budget in mind this may be the best option.
-A laminate floor is also much easier to clean, and it is also resistant to scratches, moisture along with any wear and tear.
+The main benefit of laminate flooring is that it is usually cheap and costs around 50% less than real wood flooring, so if you have a low budget in mind, this may be the best option.
+A laminate floor is also much easier to clean, and it is also resistant to scratches and moisture along with any wear and tear.

 In comparison to other flooring options, laminate flooring is not as aesthetically pleasing as natural wood, especially if you choose a lower-quality floor.
 It is also not easy to repair, as new pieces of laminate may not match the old colour.

 Wood flooring is made up of natural hardwood including oak, maple and cherry.
-You should expect to pay around £35 to £46 per square metre.
+The cost of wood flooring is between £35 – £46 per m²

 Hardwood flooring can easily be repaired by sanding over any imperfections, which will help it last for a long time.
 It is also one of the most attractive flooring solutions due to the natural beauty of the wood.

-A tile is a manufactured square or rectangular floor material which is usually made up out of clay, ceramic, stone or metal.
-The average cost of ttile flooring installation ranges from £20 to £40 per square metre.
+A tile is a manufactured square or rectangular floor material which is usually made up of clay, ceramic, stone or metal.
+The average cost of tile flooring installation ranges from £20 – £40 per m².

 karndeanflooring6

 The main benefit of installing tiles in your kitchen or bathroom is that they are effortless to maintain and are also highly water-resistant.
-Tile floors are also extremely durable as it is made from robust materials which prevent them from cracking.
+Tile floors are also extremely durable as they are made from robust materials that prevent them from cracking.

 Tiles can be hard to install, especially in upstairs installations as they usually are very heavy, so you may expect an increase in labour costs.
 They are also not the most comfortable option as they tend to be cold underfoot.

-Carpet is a textile floor which can be made from natural such as wool or synthetic fibres including polyester and nylon.
-You should expect to pay around £5 to £30 per square metre for a new carpet.
+Carpet is a textile floor which can be made from natural such as wool or synthetic fibres, including polyester and nylon.
+Typically, the carpet fitting cost you're quoted will be between £5 – £30 per m², with labour costs being an additional £60 – £80 for a simple, standard-sized room.

-The great thing about carpet is that it is one of the most affordable options which also offers a softer and more versatile floor.
-Carpet is also very easy to install so you can benefit from low labour costs.
+The great thing about carpet is that it is one of the most affordable options, which also offers a softer and more versatile floor.
+Carpets are also very easy to install, so you can benefit from low labour costs.

-If you wish to replace your Karndean flooring for an updated option or want to change the floor completely, then you will need to figure out the removal costs.
-The majority of floor fitters will include the cost of removing the carpet in their estimate, which is normally around £3 to £5 per square metre.
+If you wish to replace your Karndean flooring with an updated option or want to change the floor completely, then you will need to figure out the removal costs.
+The majority of floor fitters will include the cost of removing the carpet in their estimate, which is normally around £3 – £5 per m².

-If you plan to remove your floor yourself, then you may want to hire a waste removal company who usually charge around £70 to £160.
+If you plan to remove your floor yourself, then you may want to hire a waste removal company.
+These usually charge around £70 – £160.

 Before hiring a flooring specialist to install your Karndean flooring, take a look at the following checklist:

-• Choose a tradesperson or company who specialises in Karndean flooring.
+• Choose a tradesperson or company that specialises in Karndean flooring.

 • Check reviews or ask for photographs of previous jobs.